 Bob Haller is Professor Emeritus at UCSB and Botanist at the Garden.
 He is an acclaimed plant geographer, has studied plants of Mediterranean regions, and is an expert on California pines.
 Join him for a class at the Garden or on a fabulous Garden excursion.

-Sally Isaacson is the Garden’s former Director of Education .
+Sally Isaacson is a former Director of Education at the Garden.
 She holds a B.A. in natural sciences, an M.A. in botany, and teaching credentials.
 She worked at the Garden for over twenty years and has taught at a variety of levels for 30 years.

 Steve Junak, the Garden’s Herbarium Curator, is an active researcher and expert on the flora of the islands of California and Baja California.
 He holds an M.A. in botany, has led field trips for more than 25 years, and has co-authored several books on the Channel Islands.
 Look for Steve’s trips to the Channel Islands for unique botanical experiences.